abhi542/AutoSteer/readme.md

 ### Setup

-1) First, run `LoadData.py` which will get the dataset from the folder and store it in a pickle file.
+1) First, run `LoadData.py` which gets the dataset from the folder and stores it in a pickle file.
 2) Now you need to have the data, run `TrainModel.py` to load data from pickle and augment it.
 After this, the training process begins.
 3) For testing it on the video, run `DriveApp.py`